vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 Also, there are other cases that can be considered as ambiguous, but their behavior is consistent in K1 and K2.

-For trivial cases (ambiguous references are inside a single scope) there are the predefined priorities of KDoc candidates in the Dokka and IDE K1 implementations:
+For trivial cases (by a kind of declaration; ambiguous references are inside a single scope) there are the predefined priorities of KDoc candidates in the Dokka and IDE K1 implementations:
 -   class
 -   package
 -   function